Trinkle23897/Fast-Poisson-Image-Editing/docs/backend/README.md

 ## Taichi

 [Taichi](https://github.com/taichi-dev/taichi) is an open-source, imperative, parallel programming language for high-performance numerical computation.
-We provide 3 choices: `taichi-cpu` for CPU-level parallelization, `taichi-gpu` and `taichi-cuda` for GPU-level parallelization.
+We provide 2 choices: `taichi-cpu` for CPU-level parallelization, `taichi-gpu` for GPU-level parallelization.
 You can install taichi via `pip install taichi`.

 - For `taichi-cpu`: use `-c` or `--cpu` to determine how many CPUs it will use;
-- For `taichi-gpu` or `taichi-cuda`: use `-z` or `--block-size` to determine the number of threads used in a block.
+- For `taichi-gpu`: use `-z` or `--block-size` to determine the number of threads used in a block.

 The parallelization strategy for Taichi backend is written by Taichi itself.